-"Income Assistance" means any form of aid, monetary or otherwise, by the Dehcho Government, that is provided to assist a person in need within the Dehcho Settlement Area.
+"Income Assistance" means any form of aid, monetary or otherwise, by the Dehcho Government, that is provided to assist an individual in need within the Dehcho Settlement Area.

-- The Dehcho Government has Jurisdiction in the Dehcho Settlement Area with respect to Income Assistance. - The Jurisdiction of the Dehcho Government set out in 31.2.1 does not include setting residency conditions in relation to being eligible for Income Assistance.
+- 31.2.1 The Dehcho Government has Jurisdiction in the Dehcho Settlement Area with respect to Income Assistance. - 31.2.2 The Jurisdiction of the Dehcho Government set out in 31.2.1 does not include setting residency conditions in relation to being eligible for Income Assistance.

-31.3.1 Dehcho Government Laws made pursuant to section 31.2.1 shall provide for standards compatible with NWT Income Assistance core principles and objectives.
+31.3.1 Dehcho Laws made pursuant to section 31.2.1 will provide for standards compatible with NWT Income Assistance core principles and objectives.

-Where the Dehcho Government is providing Income Assistance to Clients in the Dehcho Settlement Area pursuant to Dehcho Government Law, the Dehcho Government and the Government of the Northwest Territories shall enter into negotiations towards reaching agreements for the exchange of information regarding those Clients.
+31.4.1 Where the Dehcho Government is providing Income Assistance to Clients in the Dehcho Settlement Area pursuant to Dehcho Law, the Dehcho Government and the Government of the Northwest Territories will enter into negotiations towards reaching agreements for the exchange of information regarding those Clients.